Codify

 There are some 'Limitations' set by the creator, and it includes the following:

-However, this does not mean that it blocks node:child_process:
+However, this does not mean that it blocks node:child_process

-child_process is an outdated module, whereas node:child_process is an entirely different module that is more efficient and runs with less overhead.
+is an entirely different module that is more efficient and runs with less overhead.

-Using this, I ran this code to get a shell as the user svc:
+Using this, I ran this code to get a shell as the user svc

 Tickets -> User Password

-Within the /var/www/tickets directory, there's a tickets.db file:
+directory, there's a tickets.db

 $ sqlite3